Topological error correcting processes from fixed-point path integrals: Known codes in terms of path integrals

 Let us briefly describe the general decoding procedure in Proposition~\ref{prop:path_integral_decoding} for the present code.
 The spacetime lattice in which we fix the measured $e$ 1-chain ($m$ 2-cochain) is the rotated modified cubic lattice.
 If we choose the correction time $T$ after the $I[\mathbf T]_{\vca0\vcb1}$ measurements, the spatial slice of the lattice looks like

 The fixed spacetime $e$ 1-cycle ($m$ 2-cocycle) terminates at a 0-cycle (2-cocycle) on this spatial lattice.
 It is closed in a homologically trivial way by inserting 2-valent edges (2-gon faces) potentially carrying $e$ ($m$) anyon worldlines similar to Eq.~\eqref{eq:toric_code_correction}.
 The static toric code on this spatial lattice also coincides with the \emph{instantaneous stabilizer group} of the code at time $T$.
 In contrast to the stabilizer and subsystem toric code, the edges (dual edges) where measurements potentially yield $e$ ($m$) anyon worldlines are not aligned with the $t$ direction.
 Furthermore, the graph formed by these edges (dual edges) is much more connected.
 In the absence of noise, any 1-cycle (2-cocycle) supported these edges (dual edges) is measured with equal probability.
 So as for the subsystem toric code the measurement results are non-deterministic, but now they are even more fluctuating and may include homologically non-trivial loops.
 This is not a problem for decoding though, since these homologically non-trivial loops are recorded and can be corrected.
+The following three pictures illustrate a typical syndrome in the absence of noise on a spacetime patch for the toric code, subsystem toric code, and CSS honeycomb Floquet code,

+The syndrome is in red and boundary conditions are periodic with left and right identified.
+The illustrations differ from actual syndromes in that the spacetime dimension is 2 instead of 3, the underlying lattice is not shown, and we only show one part (either $e$ or $m$) of the syndrome.
+Note that if we start in the code space (with empty syndrome at the bottom boundary), the stabilizer toric code syndrome will be empty, the subsystem toric code syndrome consists of a random set of ``bubbles'', and the CSS honeycomb Floquet code syndrome can contain homologically non-trivial loops as shown.